3 Reasons I teach Women to Invest in Mutual Funds

-Investing and particularly mutual funds, are generally not taught in grammar school or college.
-When investing is taught by parents or schools, boys are usually the target for investing education since they are the ones they feel will be the family wage earners.
+Investing and particularly how to invest in mutual funds, are generally not taught in grammar school or college.
+When investing is taught by parents or schools, boys are usually the target for investing in education since they are the ones they feel will be the family wage earners.

-Unfortunately, women are not encouraged to learn investing, instead they are taught the mantra, “don’t bother your pretty little head attitude”.
+Unfortunately, women are not encouraged to learn to invest, instead, they are taught the mantra, “don’t bother your pretty little head attitude”.
 I had a male vendor visiting my office noticing investing bulletins on my desk and ask me, “how did you learn about investing”.

 I told him, the same way men do.
 Then, he says “No, I mean, really how did YOU learn”.
 I ignored him since I knew that he was referring to the male stereotype of investing.
 I did not feel that was an appropriate question.